-In order to represent these observed physical characteristics in the CFD analyses, the simple base separation model shown in figure 8 was developed.
+To represent these observed physical characteristics in the CFD analyses, the simple base separation model shown in Fig. 8 was developed.
 The separation region is represented as a short solid body extension between the aft body and the sting.
-The actual forces on the body are determined only by the pressures acting on the actual body geometry forward of the small body extension.
+The pressure forces on the body are determined from the pressures acting on the actual body geometry forward of the small body extension.